aron123/node-barion/README.md

 });
 ```

-If you are not familiar with Promise and other ES6 stuff, [get closer to it](https://udacity.com/course/es6-javascript-improved--ud356).

 ## Documentation
 ``node-barion`` provides all the functionality of Barion API:
 - start new payment, reservation or delayed capture